sendgrid/rest/README.md

 rest is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).

-rest is maintained and funded by SendGrid, Inc. The names and logos for python-http-client are trademarks of SendGrid, Inc.
+rest is maintained and funded by SendGrid, Inc. The names and logos for rest are trademarks of SendGrid, Inc.